 Accessibility

 Our garden is situated on a hill.
-We are not fully accessible but following an access audit conducted by Glasgow Access Panel, we are working on making adjustments to improve access.
+Following an access audit conducted by Glasgow Access Panel, we have been working on making adjustments to improve access.

 Toilets

 There are no toilet facilities.
-The nearest is in St Mungo Museum of Religious Life and Art.
+St Mungo Museum of Religious Life and Art is close to the garden.
+It has an accessible toilet.
 Its opening hours are 10am-5pm, except Fridays and Sundays when it opens at 11am.

 Parking